-Whether caused by an easily controlled problem or the result of a more serious condition, you don’t want to live with bad breath.
+Whether caused by an easily controlled concern or the result of a more serious condition, you don’t want to live with bad breath.
 The good news is – you don’t have to.
 The following seven herbs have been proven to go beyond trying to hide bad breath and help to actually get rid of it.
 When used, especially together, these herbs help cleanse your mouth and freshen your breath.

 A large majority of toothpastes contain peppermint flavoring, and this isn’t by accident.
 Peppermint has the ability to give the mouth a fresh, clean feeling.
 Essential oils from peppermint (real peppermint, not flavoring) does much more than create a fresh feeling.
 One study showed that peppermint oils actually help reduce bad breath more effectively than a lab-produced chemical rinse.